 Collection procedures are outlined in Administrative Order 18, Respecting Revenue Collections Policy.
-Before recommending an unlienable account for write off, the following collection efforts are undertaken:
+Before recommending a non-lienable account for write off, statements and late notices are initially sent monthly showing the account status.
+If the account remains outstanding, a delinquent account is subject to more serious action, including the following collection efforts: